 You receive a request from a bidder to accept a cashier's cheque as payment or deposit for an item you are selling.

 The cashier's cheque amount far exceeds the value of your item.

 The buyer asks you to send the overpayment amount via an instant cash wire transfer service such as Western Union or MoneyGram.

 In this case, the cashier's cheque is probably fraudulent.
 It can take weeks or months for the seller's bank to know if a cheque is real.
 If the cashier's cheque is fraudulent, you'll be held responsible.
 Sometimes the cheque appears to be from a domestic bank.
 However, upon closer inspection, you'll see that the cheque includes foreign country or city names.

 The fine print

-Due to the high potential for fraud, we don’t allow buyers and sellers to complete sales outside of eBay.
-These sales are not eligible for Feedback or requests for contact information or eBay's problem resolution services.
+Due to the high potential for fraud, we don't allow buyers and sellers to complete sales outside of eBay.
+These sales are not eligible for Feedback, requests for contact information or eBay's problem resolution services.

 Some payment methods offer protection for sellers against fraud.
 Review your payment provider's policy and contact them for more information.